HONORING THE 19TH INTERNATIONAL PRESIDENT

 Dr. Sumlin served as International First Vice-President, Great Lakes Regional Director, International Standards Committee Chairman, among other leadership positions.
 She was a member of Beta Eta Omega chapter in Dayton, Ohio throughout her lifetime.
 She served as the 14th president of Beta Eta Omega from 1958 to 1960.

-Beta Eta Omega chapter established a scholarship in Dr. Sumlin's name at Wilberforce University.
+Beta Eta Omega chapter established a scholarship in Dr. Sumlin's name at Central State University.
 In November 2017, historical markers were placed in her honor at Wilberforce and Central State Universities commemorating her lifetime commitment to civic, educational and professional causes.

 On Thursday, January 11, 2018, Dr. Sumlin passed away.
 She is survived by a host of relatives, friends and sorority sisters.